bikalims/senaite.timeseries/README.md

 - Capture multiple results for the same analysis at different time intervals
 - Beautiful tabular and graphical (chart) presentation of time-series data
-- Configurable time points per analysis or sample type
 - Trend visualisation directly in the LIMS interface
-- Export of time-series data and charts
+- Time-series data and charts on COAs
-- Full integration with Senaite workflows, calculations, and reporting
+- Full integration with Bika/Senaite workflows, calculations, and reporting
 - Audit trail and ISO-compliant data integrity

 ### Requirements

 - **Senaite** (latest recommended) or **Ingwe Bika LIMS 4**
-- Python 3 + Plone 6 environment

 ### Installation